ocean-tracking-network/2023-01-ACT-advanced-workshop/_episodes/01-introduction-to-glatos.md

     - "How can I consolidate my detections into detection events?"
     - "How do I summarize my data?"
 ---
-**Note to instructors: please choose the relevant Network below when teaching**

 The `glatos` package is a powerful toolkit that provides a wide range of functionality for loading, processing, and visualizing your data.
 With it, you can gain valuable insights with quick and easy commands that condense high volumes of base R into straightforward functions, with enough versatility to meet a variety of needs.